Kiyoaki-w/dump1090-tty/README.md

 packets using a web browser, you can use the file debug.html under the 'tools' directory to load the generated frames.js file.

-How this program works?
----

-The code is very documented and written in order to be easy to understand.
-For the diligent programmer with a Mode S specification on his hands it should be trivial to understand how it works.

-The algorithms I used were obtained basically looking at many messages as displayed using a trow-away SDL program, and trying to model the algorithm based on how the messages look graphically.

 How to test the program?
 ---

-If you have an RTLSDR device and you happen to be in an area where there are aircrafts flying over your head, just run the program and check for signals.
+If you have an serial port device and you happen to be in an area where there are aircrafts flying over your head, just run the program and check for signals.

-However if you don't have an RTLSDR device, or if in your area the presence of aircrafts is very limited, you may want to try the sample file distributed with the Dump1090-tty distribution under the "testfiles" directory.
+However if you don't have an serial port device, or if in your area the presence of aircrafts is very limited, you may want to try the sample file distributed with the Dump1090-tty distribution under the "testfiles" directory.